diku-dk/diku-canvas/README.md

 ## How to use Canvas in a F# project (that uses .fsproj)

-Make an new directory, say `mycanvasapp`, in that directory start a F# "Console App" project:
+Make an new directory, say `mycanvasapp`, in that directory start a F# "Console App" project with the command:

     dotnet new console -lang "F#"

 (This will give you both a `Program.fs` file and a `mycanvasapp.fsproj` file.)

-Now add a reference to the `DIKU.Canvas` package:
+Add a reference to the `DIKU.Canvas` package with the command:

     dotnet add package DIKU.Canvas